dsuryd/dotNetify/DevApp.ViewModels/Docs/Vue/FromScratchCLI.md

 ##### Build and Run

 Open a new terminal and run `dotnet run`.
-On another terminal, run `npm start`.
+On another terminal, run `npm run serve`.
 Hello World!